 Then, there’s the little Christmas miracle – a Labradoodle puppy named Bo.
 To experience the world through his eyes, how fasts he learns and adapts.
 This life force is already changing the dynamics of our lives.
 It took two years to decide to get another dog after our beloved Aussie Shepherd/Lab mix Sophie died, we enjoyed her for 17 years.
 We felt our hearts would never mend until this little dog magically manifested.

 2019 – a bright, shining new year.
 I anticipate it anxiously.
 My debut novel River of Love’s publishing birthday is September 24.
-I’m extremely grateful to Leslie Browning at Homebound Publications for all her hard work and belief in a story about a brown girl growing up in the Colorado Rocky Mountains in the early 1970s.
+I’m incredibly grateful to Leslie Browning at Homebound Publications for all her hard work and belief in a story about a brown girl growing up in the Colorado Rocky Mountains in the early 1970s.
 Cheers to chingona Leslie and to Brown Girl Magic.

 Thank you, ancestors, thank you Universe.
 Anything is possible if you believe in yourself and never quit.